alex-courtis/arch/README.md

 ## Don't Compress Packages

 When invoking makepkg, the results are xz'd by default.
 This is unnecessary, as they are almost always immediately un-xz'd.
+Your AUR updates will be _muchly_ faster.

 `vi /etc/makepkg.conf`